nastgle/IFT-LLM-ABSC/README.md

 ### 5. Zero‑Shot/Few‑Shot Experiments

-The notebook in `zeroshot:fewshot(temperature)/main.ipynb` demonstrates XML → CSV conversion and evaluation of public Llama models via the Hugging Face Inference API.
+The notebook in `zeroshot-fewshot(temperature)/main.ipynb` demonstrates XML → CSV → Embeddings conversion and evaluation of public Llama models via the Hugging Face Inference API.
 Run the notebook in Jupyter and supply your Hugging Face token when prompted.

 ## Notes